raspiduino/raspiduino/README.md

 ## How to play?
+This is a 8x8 table with 10 mines inside.

 - If you want to click to a cell, open a issue with the title ```minesweeper:click:yourcelllocation```.
 For example: ```minesweeper:click:5a```
 - If you want to flag a cell as mine, open a issue with the title ```minesweeper:flag:yourcelllocation```.
 For example: ```minesweeper:flag:5a```